Borre/ceph-s3-testing/README.md

 **provisioning.py**

-This script create the buckets and the objects in the storage.
+This script creates the buckets and the objects in the storage.

 Usage:
 ```